lpsinger/gwcelery/doc/design.rst

     A Celery worker that is dedicated to sending VOEvents (has to be dedicated for technical reasons).

-    There is only one such task: :meth:`gwcelery.tasks.voevent.send`.
+    There is only one such task: :meth:`gwcelery.tasks.gcn.send`.

 Eternal Tasks
 -------------